 Under the general direction of the Special Beginnings Principal and/or Redwood Learners Preschool Director, provides classroom supervision and instruction of preschool aged children.
 Advances the emotional, cognitive and social development of children, providing developmentally appropriate activities in a relationship-based environment.

-The ECE 3 general education preschool teacher is trained to provide and deliver age-appropriate education to preschool children.
+The ECE 3 is trained to provide and deliver age-appropriate education to preschool children.
 The ECE programs are designed to be relationship-based with culturally and linguistically appropriate indoor and outdoor curricula and learning environments.
-The ECE 3 general education position requires the appropriate permit plus the demonstrated ability, through coursework and experience, to provide oversight to a classroom and deliver age-appropriate subject matter and learning style concepts that enhance the skill and development of children.
+The ECE 3 position requires the appropriate permit, plus the demonstrated ability, through coursework and experience, to provide oversight to a classroom and deliver age-appropriate subject matter and learning style concepts that enhance the skill and development of children.

 - Provides direct support and assistance in the development and implementation of child development activities in a classroom setting.